 - 1.8.1 The Community Infrastructure Levy (CIL) is a charge that local authorities can require of most types of new development in their area (based on £ per sqm), in order to help pay for the infrastructure needed to support development.
 CIL charges will be based on the size, type and location of the development proposed.
-The Council introduced CIL in 2013. - 1.8.2 Alongside the Local Plan, the Council is undertaking a consultation on a draft CIL Charging Schedule24.
+The Council introduced CIL in 2013. - 1.8.2 The CIL Charging Schedule is being reviewed24 alongside the Local Plan.
 Further information is available at: www.bassetlaw.gov.uk/bassetlawplan